-If ministry personnel have moved up a salary seniority category (A-F) for 2025, they need to inform the treasurer and ADP administrator in their pastoral charge of this change, so their 2025 salary is accurate, based on years of eligible service.
+If ministry personnel have moved up a salary seniority category (A-F) for 2026, they need to inform the treasurer and ADP administrator in their pastoral charge of this change, so their 2026 salary is accurate, based on years of eligible service.
+Ministry personnel can now find their salary category on ChurchHub and can reach out to the Office of Vocation if there are inaccuracies.